uArm-Developer/UArmForROS/README.md

 set Cell Size -> 0.1        // change "Cell Size" to 0.1 in "Grid"
 set Fixed Frame -> base     // change "Fixed Frame" to base in "Global Options"
 ```
-a) For visualization function, right now a robot will display in the main window
+a) For Display function, right now a robot will display in the main window

-b) For control function,
+b) For Control function,

 ```
 Add -> InteractiveMarker                  // click "add" and choose "InteractiveMarkers"